Home Secretary defends ‘strong’ enforcement of Covid-19 lockdown rules

 The Home Secretary has defended the way police have handed out fines for lockdown breaches, warning that officers “will not hesitate” to take action.

-Priti Patel said the increasing number of new Covid-19 cases proved there was a need for “strong enforcement” in cases where people were clearly breaking the rules.
+Priti Patel said the increasing number of new Covid-19 cases showed a need for “strong enforcement” in cases where people were clearly breaking the rules.

-It comes after recently published guidance from the National Police Chiefs’ Council (NPCC) said officers no longer need to give repeated warnings before issuing fines.
+It comes after recently published guidance from the National Police Chiefs’ Council (NPCC) said officers no longer needed to give repeated warnings before issuing fines.

 There is still a need for strong enforcement where people are clearly breaking these rules

-Police tactics have come in for scrutiny after Derbyshire Police handed out £200 fines to two women who drove separately to go for a walk at a remote beauty spot situated around five miles from their homes.
+Law enforcement tactics have come under scrutiny after Derbyshire Police handed out £200 fines to two women who drove separately to go for a walk at a remote beauty spot situated around five miles from their homes.

 A Home Office source told The Telegraph there would be a more “rapid movement to enforcement” around the issuing of £200 fines for those not following the rules.